mbrukman/reimplementing-ml-papers/lenet/README.md

 Neural Network (CNN) used for character recognition, trained and tested with the [MNIST dataset](../datasets/mnist).

+See [implementation notes](notes.md) for historical implementation notes, explanation of the various implementation versions, and additional details, such as an extension of the custom Subsampling layer.

 Available implementations:

 |     | Description    | Input<br/>pixel<br/>range | Pooling<br/>layer | Activation | Learning<br/>rate | Library | Notebook |